 Researchers have isolated a specific pathway our brains use when learning new beliefs about others’ motivations, a new study says.
 Though this type of learning, like many others, depends heavily on the neurotransmitter chemical dopamine‘s influence in a set of ancient brain structures called the basal ganglia, it’s also influenced by the rostral anterior cingulate cortex (ACC) – a structure […]

 Here it is – the first Connectome podcast!
-Join Ben as he talks with Joshua Vogelstein, a leading connectomics researcher, about the Open Connectome Project, an international venture to make data on neural connectivity available to everyone, all over the world.
+Join me as I talk with Joshua Vogelstein, a leading connectomics researcher, about the Open Connectome Project, an international venture to make data on neural connectivity available to everyone, all over the world.
 It’s like Google Maps for your brain.
-Click here […]
+Click here to play or download: […]